DFE-Digital/manage-courses-ucas-importer/README.md

 # Build and run

-1. Download the swagger.json of the API you want to deploy to.
-This is found at http://<host>/swagger/v1/swagger.json, e.g. https://manage-courses-api-bat-development.e4ff.pro-eu-west-1.openshiftapps.com/swagger/v1/swagger.json - save this as as `src/api-client/manage-courses-api-swagger.json`
+0. Ensure that you are using a version of the ApiClient that is compatible with your deployment target

-2. Add the following data files in the `data/` folder
+1. Add the following UCAS data files in the `data/` folder
 ```
-#From UCAS data dump:
 GTTR_CAMPUS.xls
 GTTR_CRSE.xls
 GTTR_CRSENOTE.xls